-In celebration for the 75th anniversary of the Middlesex and New Haven County 4-H fair, two divisions were created in 2001 - "Over the Clover" and "Almost a Clover."
-The 4-H Youth Program has always supported family participation and these two divisions open more avenues for such participation by offering opportunities for volunteers and other family members to showcase what they have been doing during this past year.
+In celebration of the 75th Anniversary of the Middlesex and New Haven County 4-H fair, two divisions were created in 2001 - "Over the Clover" and "Almost a Clover."
+The 4-H Youth Program has always supported family participation, and these two divisions open more avenues for such participation by offering opportunities for volunteers and other family members to showcase what they have been doing during this past year.
 We will continue to accept entries in both these categories.